Kakuzō Okakura: The Book of Tea

 “…the true practice of Zen is no practice, that is, the seeming paradox of being a Buddha without intending to be a Buddha” [1957: 95, 96].
 “The basic position of Zen is that it has nothing to say, nothing to teach.
 The truth of Buddhism is so self-evident, so obvious that it is, if anything, concealed by explaining it” [1957: 163].

 This non-fiction book by a British philosopher and writer illuminates one of the least understood concepts in the world – Zen.
 Patiently, Watts traces the origins of Zen Buddhism– its Mahayana Buddhism and Taoism foundations, and then explains very clearly some of its basic principles and practices (such as the nature of direct experience, “no-mind”, the present “Now” and sitting meditation).
 The last chapter in this book is devoted to the application of Zen to a number of arts: from haiku (a form of Japanese poetry) to archery, with the author explaining how Zen started to permeate virtually every aspect of life.
-The Way of Zen is a short and remarkably lucid account of Zen which is very informative, on top of being a pure pleasure to read.
 Continue reading “Review: The Way of Zen by Alan Watts”